TomHarding/glastonbury-helper-ii/README.md

 `--disable-images` : Disables image loading on all the tabs - _should_ speed up page loading.

 `--enable-proxies` : Enables proxies to be run against all tabs.
+Make sure to add your proxies to the `ProxyConfig` function.

-## To run
+## To Run

 ```
 yarn